-1. To develop skills of working with people such as analysis of social realities, understanding human behaviour, etc.

-2. To develop the capacity to integrate theoretical knowledge with practice.
+- 1. To develop skills of working with people such as analysis of social realities, understanding human behaviour, etc. - 2.
+To develop the capacity to integrate theoretical knowledge with practice. - 3.
+To develop appropriate values required for professional practice.

 Content: -Concurrent field work 18 hours a week or two full working days in Community.
 Rural/ Urban/ Tribal Camp: Two Weeks.